UWPCE-PythonCert/PythonCertDevel/_sources/modules/NoSQL.rst.txt

 * Generally stores arbitrary collections of data (but not classes)

-* Can be simple key-value stores
+* Can be simple key-value stores:

   - Redis, etc...

-* Or a more full featured document database: In-database searching, etc.
+* Or a more full featured document database:

+  - In-database searching, etc.

   - mongoDB, etc...

 * "Graph" databases (:ref:`graph_databases`):

   - neo4j, etc.

 * Or a Map/Reduce engine: